willnguyen14/spotify-api-misch/README.md

 ![Logo](https://www.lagreektheatre.com/assets/img/TomMisch_1300x620-948b221974.jpg)

-# Spotify Analysis: Tom Misch
+# Spotify Analysis on Tom Misch: Project Overview

+- Data accessed and extracted from the Spotify Web API using the Spotipy library.
+- Cleaned data and explored correlations between variables.
 - Created multi-line plot that illustrates how Tom Misch's music has changed with each album and single release on Spotify.
-- Data accessed and extracted from the Spotify Web API using the Spotipy library.

 ## Code and Resources Used

-**Python Version:** 3.7
+**Python Version:** 3.9.9

 **Packages:** spotipy, time, pandas, numpy, seaborn, matplotlib